saadams/saadams.github.io/_posts/2024-08-24-mal-subatomic.md

 ## Conclusion:

 This was overall a really fun challenge that involved some real world malware.
-Shoutout to the creator of this challenge who has a blog and YouTube channel with lots of useful information regarding security and malware analysis <https://www.jaiminton.com/>.
+The creator of this challenge has a blog and YouTube channel with lots of useful information regarding security and malware analysis <https://www.jaiminton.com/>.